lillheaton/eols.EPiContentApi/README.md

 }
 ```

+###Cacheing
+Due to heavy reflection operations, the content gets cached to imporve performance.
+Pages and blocks gets cached individually and when you republish a page or a block that cached gets cleared.

-What's Next!
+###What's Next!

+   * Unit test, better late then never!
    * Attribute for hiding a whole class
-   * Property converter method will be able to get its parent as a parameter
    * More documentation!